 The valves and the valve mechanism control the flow of the air and the exhaust gases in the cylinder during engine operation.
 The cylinder head assembly has two valves for each cylinder.
 Each valve has one valve spring.
 The ports for the inlet valves are on the left side of the cylinder head.
 The ports for the exhaust valves are on the right side of the cylinder head.
-Steel valve seat inserts are installed in the cylinder head for both the inlet and the exhaust valves.
+Sintered valve seat inserts are installed in the cylinder head for both the inlet and the exhaust valves.
 The valve seat inserts can be replaced.

 The valves are installed in valve guides.
 The valve guides can be replaced.
-The exhaust valve guide has a counterbore in order to prevent the seizure of the valve stem.
-The seizure of the valve stem is caused by a buildup of carbon under the head of the valve.
+A groove is machined into the exhaust valve stem in order to prevent a deposit of carbon forming under the head of the valve.